SamSamhuns/manp/README.md

 $ chmod a+x manp
 ```

-3. Highly recommended to add the `manp` executable to `PATH` var for faster execution.
-As with this `manp` can be called from any directory and speeds documentation lookup.
+3. Add the `manp` executable to `PATH` var for faster execution so that `manp` can be called using a `bash` shell from any directory and speeds documentation lookup.

     -   **Recommended:**